 - (1) Data Mining Reviews.
-The Company shall conduct an inspection of eligible crop insurance contracts for which anomalies have been identified by FCIC, not to exceed three percent of eligible crop insurance contracts for the reinsurance year, unless FCIC provides notice that additional inspections are required to address specific program integrity concerns.
-These reviews will include, but are not limited to, eligible crop insurance contracts with anomalous Actual Production History certifications or identified misapplication of policy or FCIC procedures.
+Unless FCIC provides specific review requirements that are to be implemented, the Company shall conduct an inspection of eligible crop insurance contracts for which anomalies have been identified by FCIC.
+These reviews will not exceed three percent of eligible crop insurance contracts for the reinsurance year, unless FCIC provides notice that additional inspections are required to address specific program integrity concerns.
+These reviews will include, but are not limited to, eligible crop insurance contracts with anomalous actual production history (APH) certifications or identified misapplication of policy or FCIC procedures.
 FCIC will meet with AIPs annually to consult on the types and scope of data mining reviews to be conducted. - (2) Individual Policy Reviews.
 The Company shall conduct inspections or monitoring programs of eligible crop insurance contracts, entities, agents, loss adjusters, or affiliates identified by FCIC as may be determined necessary by FCIC to protect program integrity. - (3) Operational Reviews.
-These reviews are intended to ensure that the Company's internal controls are in place, operational, and provide reasonable assurance that the liability and indemnities are properly established in accordance with FCIC procedures. - (A) Conflict of Interest Reviews: In accordance with section VI of Appendix I, the Company shall, prior to the payment of a claim, conduct an inspection for all eligible crop insurance contracts for which a conflict of interest has been disclosed or otherwise been identified as follows: - (i) A conflict of interest review is mandatory when the individual making a disclosure: - (I) Has a share in a crop insured under any eligible crop insurance contract insured by the Company, or - (II) Has a relative with a substantial beneficial interest in any insurance contract insured by the Company.
+These reviews are intended to ensure that the Company's internal controls are in place, operational, and provide reasonable assurance that the liability and indemnities are properly established in accordance with FCIC procedures. - (A) Conflict of Interest Reviews: In accordance with section VI of Appendix I, the Company shall, prior to the payment of a claim, conduct an inspection for all eligible crop insurance contracts for which a conflict of interest has been disclosed or otherwise been identified as follows: - (i) A conflict of interest review is mandatory when the individual making a disclosure: - (I) Has a share in a crop insured under any eligible crop insurance contract insured by the Company, or

-- (ii) An AIP discretionary review may be conducted on any disclosure category not included in subparagraph (i) above, as determined by the Company. - (B) Consecutive Loss Adjuster Reviews.
-The Company shall conduct an inspection of at least: - (i) 15 percent of the eligible crop insurance contracts where the same adjuster has been involved in three consecutive claim years for their Company; and - (ii) 15 percent of any additional eligible crop insurance contracts, identified by FCIC, where the same adjuster has been involved in three consecutive claim years between multiple AIPs. - (C) \$100,000 Indemnity Reviews.
-The Company shall identify and conduct an inspection on any eligible crop insurance contract with an indemnity of \$100,000 or more, where: - (i) For prevented planting losses: - (I) Any single indemnity exceeding \$100,000; and - (II) Any aggregate indemnity, including claims that were closed, and subsequent claims exceeding \$100,000. - (ii) For all other losses: - (I) Any single indemnity exceeding \$100,000; and - (II) Any aggregate indemnity, including claims that were closed, and subsequent claims exceeding \$100,000. - (E) Biotechnology Endorsement (BE) Reviews. - (i) The Company shall perform a spot check on the following: - (I) A random selection of two and one-half percent of all eligible crop insurance contracts qualifying for the BE premium rate reduction that have a total liability for all insured corn under the eligible crop insurance contract of less than \$500,000;
+- (II) Has a relative with a substantial beneficial interest in any insurance contract insured by the Company. - (ii) An AIP discretionary review may be conducted on any disclosure category not included in subparagraph (i) above, as determined by the Company. - (B) Consecutive Loss Adjuster Reviews.
+The Company shall conduct an inspection of at least: - (i) 15 percent of the eligible crop insurance contracts on which the same adjuster has signed a claim for indemnity in three consecutive crop years for their Company; and - (ii) 15 percent of any additional eligible crop insurance contracts, identified by FCIC, on which the same adjuster has signed a claim for indemnity in three consecutive crop years between multiple AIPs. - (C) \$200,000 Indemnity Reviews.
+The Company shall identify and conduct an inspection on any eligible crop insurance contract with an indemnity of \$200,000 or more, where: - (i) For prevented planting losses: - (I) Any single indemnity exceeding \$200,000; and - (II) Any aggregate indemnity, including claims that were closed, and subsequent claims exceeding \$200,000. - (ii) For all other losses: - (I) Any single indemnity exceeding \$200,000; and - (II) Any aggregate indemnity, including claims that were closed, and subsequent claims exceeding \$200,000. - (D) Rainfall Index Reviews and Vegetation Index Reviews. - (i) The Company shall perform acreage/colony report reviews not later than 120-days after the acreage/colony reporting date for the crop, as listed in the Special Provisions or after an acreage adjustment is completed in the crop year as specified in the Rainfall Index and/or Vegetation Index Common Policies.